If you’re looking for the best answer on how to lose water weight then I’m going to show you in 5 easy steps.

-Cut Out the Salt
+Drop the Salt

 There’s a reason why Gatorade and IV drips contain sodium.
 It helps the body absorb and retain the water.
-Which is great if you’re lying on a hospital bed but not if you’re trying to lose water weight.
+Which is great if you’re lying on a hospital bed but not if you’re trying to lose water retention.

 Sweat Out the Water Weight

 I remember when I was first learning how to be a personal trainer and we were taught this very lesson.
 A good tip would be to weigh yourself before and after your workout.
 Then the weight you lost could be recovered by drinking the same amount of water.
 But for our purposes, we want to get rid of that water retention.

-How much water you should be drinking daily can differ based on several factors such as your gender, age, pregnancy and if you’re breastfeeding.
+How much water you should be drinking daily can differ based on several factors such as your gender, age, pregnancy, and if you’re breastfeeding.
 The CDC does recommend men to drink at least 3.7L of water and women to drink at least 2.7L (10).

 An easy test it’s to check the color of your urine.
 “If it’s clear then that means you’re in the clear, but if it looks like apple juice then keep drinking water.”